New Japanese Restaurant In Singapore Lets You Dress Up In A Kimono Or Yukata While You Dine

 But what sets the dining experience here apart from others is that patrons can have an immersive Japanese experience while looking the part; Omakase diners get to don a kimono while other customers can wear a yukata while having their meal.

 On arrival at the spa/restaurant, I was led to a shoe locker where I deposited my shoes and wore a pair of comfy slippers.
 A staff member then opened a cabinet revealing the range of gorgeous kimonos and obis.
-I went for a blue and gold ensemble which she expertly helped put on over top of my clothes.
+I went for a blue and gold ensemble which she expertly helped put on over my clothes.

 Feeling fancy in my kimono, I headed into the private dining room ready to indulge in a 8-course omakase.